bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 A Xamarin solution file can contain multiple projects.
 Your solution configuration determines which projects (_solution items_) should be built and what project configuration type (for example, _debug_ or _release_) the build should use.

  [Set up your solution configurations in Visual Studio](https://docs.microsoft.com/en-us/appcenter/build/xamarin/ios/solution-configuration-mappings).
-The solution file will have to contain all the solution configurations that you wish to build on Bitrise.
+The solution file will have to contain all the solution configurations that you want to build on Bitrise.
 Also, make sure that a solution configuration you wish to build on a given solution platform is compatible with that platform.

 {% include message_box.html type="example" title="Solution configuration" content="For example, if your solution file contains an Android and an iOS project but you want Bitrise to build only the Android project, set up a solution configuration in Visual Studio that only builds the Android project and use that configuration on Bitrise.
 Use the appropriate solution platform for that configuration: for example, if you only build an Android project, do not set iPhone as your solution platform."%}